Family Court of Western Australia: Surrogacy

 The Family Court of Western Australia has jurisdiction under the Western Australian Surrogacy Act 2008.
 Judges of the court may make parentage orders and other related orders.
-A parentage order transfers the parentage of a child from his or her surrogate birth parent/s to the child's arranged parents.
+A parentage order transfers the parentage of a child from his or her surrogate birth parents to the child's arranged parents.
 The arranged parents then become the child's legal parents.
-After commencement of the Surrogacy Act 2008 on 1 March 2009, any person wishing to enter into a surrogacy arrangement must comply with all the procedures set out under the Act and Regulations if they propose to apply to the Family Court of WA for a parentage order.
-If a child is conceived through a surrogacy arrangement before the Act came into effect, an application may be made to the Family Court of WA for a parentage order provided the application is brought within 12 months of the child's birth and all the requirements set out in the Act have been met.
+After commencement of the Surrogacy Act 2008 on 1 March 2009, any person wishing to enter into a surrogacy arrangement must comply with all the procedures set out under the act and regulations if they propose to apply to the Family Court of Western Australia for a parentage order.
+If a child is conceived through a surrogacy arrangement before the act came into effect, an application may be made to the Family Court of Western Australia for a parentage order provided the application is brought within 12 months of the child's birth and all the requirements set out in the act have been met.

 Judicial officers

-The Court is presided over by six judges, ten magistrates, and five registrars.
+The court is presided over by six judges, eleven magistrates, and eight registrars.